2026-03-01

 - Workflow templates for bootstrapping new repositories with a sensible starting configuration

 The key insight: composite actions compose well.
-We build reusable workflows from composite actions, so the workflow itself is thin orchestration logic while the actions contain the implementation.
+Reusable workflows are built from composite actions, so the workflow itself is thin orchestration logic while the actions contain the implementation.

 Monorepo vs. Multi-Repo for Shared Actions

-Our decision: Monorepo.
+Recommended choice: Monorepo.
 The discoverability and cross-cutting change benefits outweigh the blast radius concern, especially when combined with strict branch protection and automated testing.
-We mitigate the blast radius by releasing individual actions with independent semver tags.
+Mitigate the blast radius by releasing individual actions with independent semver tags.

 Repository Structure